maniospas/Blombly/docs/basics/structs.md

 ## Private variables

 It is often important to declare local variables that may not be directly exposed outside their enclosing structs.
 This promotes code safety in the form of hidden states that cannot be altered externally.
-Private variables are denoted with the \ prefix at the beginning of their name (e.g., `\test` is private).
+Private variables are denoted with the slash (`\`) prefix at the beginning of their name.
+For example, `\test` is private.
-Aside from their scope, they can be accessed only if their name (including the slash) follows the keyword this specifically.
-In the last case, they are retrieved from the namesake object.
+Once struct creation is completed, accessing private variables is possible only if ther name (including the slash) follows `this`.

-These restrictions are enforced by the compiler but not during interpretation (so .bbvm files can circumvent code safety in your own code).
+These restrictions are enforced by the compiler but not during interpretation (so .bbvm files can be altered to circumvent code safety).
 For example, the following snippet declares an object with private variables that cannot be directly accessed externally.

 ```java